prrvchr/vCardOOo/README.md

 - Updated the [Python packaging][59] package to version 25.0.
 - Downgrade the [Python setuptools][60] package to version 75.3.2. to ensure support for Python 3.8.
 - Passive registration deployment that allows for much faster installation of extensions and differentiation of registered UNO services from those provided by a Java or Python implementation.
 This passive registration is provided by the [LOEclipse][38] extension via [PR#152][65] and [PR#157][66].
+- Compilation of all Java archives contained in the extension as modules and with **Java JDK version 17**.
 - It is now possible to build the oxt file of the vCardOOo extension only with the help of Apache Ant and a copy of the GitHub repository.
 The [How to build the extension][67] section has been added to the documentation.
 - To facilitate building under Ant, the two Java libraries [ezvcard][68] and [vinnie][69] used by vCardOOo have been integrated into Eclipse alongside vCardOOo and are now compiled as a Java module.
 An [enhancement request][70] has been made to find a simpler solution if possible.
 - Implemented [PEP 570][71] in [logging][72] to support unique multiple arguments.